Richard Coffey, Music Director

 In 2014, Mr. Coffey stepped down as Artistic Director of CONCORA, Connecticut Choral Artists, which he founded in 1974 as the region’s first all-professional concert choir.

-He was Director of Artistic Operations at the Hartford Symphony Orchestra, managing the rehearsal and concert schedule of the HSO’s regular season as well as the Talcott Mountain Music Festival.
+He was Director of Artistic Operations at the Hartford Symphony Orchestra, and Coordinator of the Jackie McLean International Festival of the Arts.
 For fourteen years, he was Canon Precentor at Christ Church Cathedral, Hartford, overseeing an active music program of choirs and concert events.

 Mr. Barry was organ soloist for the Hartford Symphony Orchestra’s Aaron Copland Classical Conversations series and has played organ recitals at St. Thomas Church and the Cathedral of St. John the Divine, New York City, as well as Washington National Cathedral.
-Choirs and soloists under his direction have collaborated on programs with the Hartford Symphony Orchestra, Connecticut Opera, the Hartford Chorale, the Hartford Stage Company, South Church Music Series, Trinity College Concert Choir, and the Manchester Chorale.
-He served three terms as Dean of the Greater Hartford Chapter of the American Guild of Organists and as Region I Councilor, and served as Director-at-Large of the Association of Anglican Musicians.
+Choirs and soloists under his direction have collaborated on programs with the Hartford Symphony Orchestra, Connecticut Opera, Hartford Chorale, Hartford Stage Company, South Church Music Series, Trinity College Concert Choir, and the Manchester Chorale.
+He served as American Guild of Organists Region I Councillor and three terms as Dean of the Greater Hartford Chapter.
+He is Chair of the CONCORA Friends of Bach Committee, past board member of the Woodland Concert Series, and served as Director-at-Large of the Association of Anglican Musicians.